I believe all managers should have been “hands-on” at some point in their career.

 So my brother-in-law’s nephew got in touch, we arranged a suitable time, and over the phone we talked for an hour about how I utterly sympathised with his predicament, how shit this stage in a career is, and how he’ll inevitably have similar issues in another two years when he graduates, when he’ll have to go through this all over again.
 Only next time he’ll be applying for work to earn a crust, so the pressure will be even worse.

 Looking over his CV, I mentally noted the obvious problem with undergraduate résumés; there’s never enough meat.
-He expressed to me that his ambition was a career in IT management, and playing devil’s advocate my response was to ask him what was his intended path to this exalted managerial position, i.e. What job are you going to perform to earn your stripes?
+He expressed to me that his ambition was a career in IT management, and I pressed him on what exactly his intended path to this exalted managerial position was, i.e. What practical job are you going to perform to earn your stripes?

 There’s no company out there just handing out commanding roles to green graduates – my point was you need skills as a mere worker bee.
 I wanted techie stuff from him; what was his preferred programming language; what databases could he install, setup and administer; what specialist software packages could he drive; what network and server technologies he knew.
 I don’t believe that anyone should be put into a position of management when they haven’t actually performed the job that they are now responsible for.
 I’m not talking about whether you’ve earned the position or not, I’m talking about whether you’ve experienced the daily tribulations that your subordinates do.
 Whether you’re a manager or not, you need to have some worker bee skills.